What is an Industrial Engineer?

 - Tool Planner

 There were about 257,900 jobs for Industrial Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Industrial Engineer by 2026.
-The BLS estimates 19,700 yearly job openings in this field.
+There will be an estimated 19,700 positions for Industrial Engineer per year.

 The states with the most job growth for Industrial Engineer are Nevada, Utah, and Alabama.
 Watch out if you plan on working in New Mexico, Vermont, or Maryland.
 These states have the worst job growth for this type of profession.